Is There a Dimmer Outlook Ahead for Exelon Corporation (EXC)?

 EXC’s Market Performance

-EXC stocks went down by -3.18% for the week, with a monthly drop of -6.49% and a quarterly performance of -6.89%, while its annual performance rate touched -8.81%.
-The volatility ratio for the week stands at 2.76% while the volatility levels for the past 30 days are set at 2.28% for Exelon Corporation.
-The simple moving average for the period of the last 20 days is -6.32% for EXC stocks with a simple moving average of -0.64% for the last 200 days.
+EXC stocks went up by 3.51% for the week, with a monthly drop of -6.82% and a quarterly performance of -0.88%, while its annual performance rate touched -9.92%.
+The volatility ratio for the week stands at 2.49% while the volatility levels for the past 30 days are set at 2.25% for Exelon Corporation.
+The simple moving average for the period of the last 20 days is -1.26% for EXC stocks with a simple moving average of 2.64% for the last 200 days.

 Analysts’ Opinion of EXC